bicschneider/circle-ci-workshop/README.md

 CircleCI supports a few different test report formats. https://circleci.com/docs/2.0/configuration-reference/#store_test_results

+### Tasks
+- Add the store test results in the pipeline

 Hint: The results of running `gradle test` are stored in a local directory: `build/test-results`.

 If all works as intended, you should see something like ![test results screenshot](img/test-results.png).